Ash Wednesday is a fasting day in the Catholic Church. I’ve spent nearly a week preparing my mind for that fact.

 So, I woke up this morning and had a cup of coffee.
 Got to the office and had a cup of mint tea.
 Went to Mass and received Communion.
 Got back to the office and ate my first collation: About 2 cups of fresh veggies.

-All day I’ve been thinking about my dinner.
-It needs to be simple and meager, so I decided I would have a can of Chef Boyardee raviolis.
+All day long, I’ve been thinking about my dinner.
+It needs to be simple and meagre, so I decided I would have a can of Chef Boyardee ravioli.
 My second collation would be six saltines about an hour before bed.
 No problem, right?

-PROBLEM!
-It’s just dawned on me that Chef Boyardee raviolis have MEAT in them.
-No meat on Ash Wednesday or on Fridays during Lent.
+Problem!
+It’s just dawned on me that Chef Boyardee ravioli have meat in them.
+No meat on Ash Wednesday or Fridays during Lent.

 Problem solved: I will have a two-egg omelette with cheese, onions, and peppers served with a small portion of roast potatoes for dinner instead.